What is chemotherapy?

 Patients may receive a number of different types of chemotherapy, depending on a variety of factors such as the specific cancer, the stage of the cancer and the goal of treatment which may be to cure, control, or improve symptoms caused by the cancer.

 How long is chemotherapy treatment?

 How long a patient will need treatment varies.
 Different cancers are treated depending on the cancer type, stage, if the cancer is sensitive to hormones or has a gene or protein that can be targeted and other medical conditions a patient may have.

 How long does chemo stay in the body and bloodstream?

 The benefits of chemotherapy can be long-lasting.
 This is crucial in fighting cancer, but it raises the question of how long these drugs stay in the bloodstream.

 A variety of factors can influence how long it takes for the drugs to leave your body.
-These can include the type of chemotherapy you’ve received, the presence of other medicines in your system, your age, and how well your liver and kidneys are working.
-Damage to an organ can slow down the process of drug removal.
+The presence of other medicines in your system, your age (increasing age increases the time), and how well your liver and kidneys able to process the drugs.

 - Hair loss

 - Easy bruising and bleeding (low platelet count)